 Factors Influencing the Market

-Several factors are contributing to the fluctuations in diamond prices as we move into this year.
+Several factors contribute to the fluctuations in diamond prices as we move into this year.
 These factors include:

-- Changing consumer preferences: As consumers become more environmentally and socially conscious, their preferences for diamond alternatives, such as lab-grown diamonds, are affecting the broader diamond market.
+• Changing consumer preferences: As consumers become more environmentally and socially conscious, their preferences for diamond alternatives, such as lab-grown diamonds, affect the broader diamond market.

 Historical Price Trends